Radek-Wawrzyk/Radek-Wawrzyk/README.md

 I strive to make a positive impact on the each product and the client's goals by introducing new solutions and providing a specialized dedicated approach to each project and challenge.
 I say NO to standard/boring approaches!
 Feel free to contact me and let's make Front-End great again!

+I'm a big fan of crypto and in my spare time I am a fan of esport - especially the game Counter Strike

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Radek-Wawrzyk&layout=compact&theme=tokyonight&title_color=fff&icon_color=79ff97&text_color=9f9f9f&bg_color=151515)](https://github.com/anuraghazra/github-readme-stats)

 **MY STACK**